What is a Lean ISO QMS?

 At bizmanual, when we implement a Lean ISO QMS project, it is done in six phases.

-This is typically done in six month engagement.
+This is typically done in six month consulting engagement.
 Work is conducted both onsite and in our office in St. Louis, MO.
 It is expected that each phase includes: site visits along with follow-up communication.

 Each phase consist of: